Bullfrogs

 1991: Only 150 Western pond turtles left in Washington—The Woodland Park Zoo starts working on recovery of Western pond turtles.

-1993: The Western pond turtle (Clemmys marmorata) is listed as an endangered species in Washington.
+1993: The Western pond turtle (Clemmys marmorata) is listed as an endangered species in

 1999: The Washington State Recovery Plan is written by the Washington Department of Fish and Wildlife.